World Curling Championships: Men's and Women's

 Starting in 2018 there are 13 teams playing round-robin preliminary round with top six advancing to a single-elimination knockout with top two receiving bye to the semifinals.
 This includes two teams from the Americas zone, eight from the European zone (via the European Curling Championships) and three from the Asia-Pacific zone (via the Pacific-Asia Curling Championships).
 For 2019, the number of teams from the Asia-Pacific zone will be reduced by one, and there will also be one less team from the zone of the bottom-placed team at the 2018 championships.
 The two slots will be allocated to teams from the new World Qualification Event.
 The qualification event will have eight teams: the host country, one team from the Americas, two from Pacific-Asia, and four from Europe.

+In 2022, qualification for the world championships were changed.
+A new event, the Pan Continental Curling Championships, were created to qualify teams from the America and Pacific-Asia zones for the World Curling Championships, with the top five teams earning qualification.
+The championship was created to combine the Pacific-Asia Curling Championships and the Americas into one event, and create a stronger continental competition to mirror the established European Curling Championships.

+Starting in the 2026–27 curling season, World Curling announced they will now be implementing World Curling Championship B and C Divisions, which serves as the new qualification method for men's and women's teams to the World Championships.
+There will also be an expansion from 13 teams to 18 teams, with two pools of nine teams.
+After round-robin play, the pool winners progress directly to the semi-finals and the second and third placed teams from each pool will play crossover qualification games for the remaining semi-final spots.
+The top 14 teams from each championship will retain their place for the following season, while the bottom four teams will be relegated to the B-Division for the next season.